HaimengBai/431slides/class_22/README.md

         - due at 8 AM Tuesday 2017-11-14.
     - Assignment 5
         - [Answer Sketch](https://github.com/THOMASELOVE/431homework/tree/master/HW5) is available.
 Rubric and grades will come soon.
-    - Modeling in the Tidyverse (Part C of the Course) begins
+    - Modeling in the Tidyverse (Part C of the Course) begins today, as time permits.
         - See [Course Notes](https://thomaselove.github.io/431notes/), sections 37-.

 3. The Projects